alexanderkurash/folio-client/README.md

 - creating loans (check out)
 - etc.

+Python 3 is required. `requests` module needs to be installed too: `pip3 install requests`

 # env.py

 env.py file with your env details and user credentials needs to be created in the root dir: